 • Contact the academic staff at me-academic@jhu.edu to confirm eligibility for non-resident status.

-• Complete the Non-Resident Status form and send it to the academic staff at me-academic@jhu.edu, who will send it to the Whiting School Academic Affairs office for review and approval.
+• Complete the Non-Resident Status application form and send it to the academic staff at me-academic@jhu.edu, who will send it to the Whiting School Academic Affairs office for review and approval.

 • If the Non-Resident request is denied, a student may be eligible for part-time status.